mrblack360/PSAIMS/Tasks/tasks.md

   - Writting [System Documentation]()

 ### Task Dependency and Critical Path
-The dependency among project tasks as well a s expected time in which PSAIMS projects will be completed is elaborated in the following *gantt chart*
+The dependency among project tasks as well a s expected time in which PSAIMS projects will be completed is elaborated in the following *gantt chart*.
 ![Gantt Chart](ganttChart.png)